ldionne/dyno/README.md

    The way a polymorphic object is stored is really an implementation detail, and it should not interfere with the way you use that object. __Dyno__ gives you complete control over the way your objects are stored.
 You have a lot of small polymorphic objects?
-Sure, let's store them on the stack directly and avoid any allocation.
+Sure, let's store them in a local buffer and avoid any allocation.
 Or maybe it makes sense for you to store things on the heap?
 Sure, go ahead.

 4. __Fast__<br>
    Storing a pointer to a vtable is just one of many different implementation